RebeckaLar/RebeckaLar/README.md

 <h2 align="left">Hi 👋!
-My name is Rebecka and I'm a student in front-end development in Stockholm</h2>
+I'm Rebecka, a front-end development student in Stockholm</h2>

 - 🔭 I’m currently working on an online shop using Vite with React.
 - 🌱 I’m currently learning about JS frameworks and libraries.